Swim With Nurse Sharks in the Maldives

 Hop into the water alongside nurse sharks for a truly unforgettable snorkeling experience.

 One of the main reasons to visit the Maldives — aside from its stunning natural beauty and the superb service at its resorts — is the incredible wildlife.
 The South Ari Atoll Marine Protected Area is teeming with fish, sharks, turtles, and manta rays.
 You can have many up-close encounters with the local marine life simply by donning a snorkel mask and fins and exploring the waters around your resort.
 However, it’s well worth booking a specialty tour to see some of the unique animals in the region.
-A highlight of my recent vacation in late 2021 was a trip to swim with the nurse sharks in the Maldives.
+A highlight of my vacation was a trip to swim with the nurse sharks in the Maldives.

 The Naladhu tour team travels with a waterproof camera and can take pictures of you among the nurse sharks.
 They can also snap pictures of you using your camera from the boat.
 Of course, if you’ve brought a GoPro video camera on your trip, you’ll want to have it with you to capture some unforgettable footage.